 Bungle was a huge bear with John Leeson inside (who also provided the voice for K-9 in Doctor Who ), George was a pink hippopotamus and Zippy was a wide-eyed, oval headed puppet with a zip for a mouth.

-They were accompanied by a bunch of hippies singing the theme song – originally singing trio Charmian, Karl and Julian, but more famously Rod (Burton), Jane (Tucker) – a blonde haired psychopath – and Matthew (Corbett), of Sooty fame.
+They were accompanied by a bunch of hippies singing the theme song – originally singing trio Charmian, Karl and Julian, but more famously Rod (Burton), his wife Jane (Tucker) – a blonde-haired psychopath – and Matthew (Corbett), of Sooty fame.
 Matthew was eventually replaced by Freddy (Marks), he of the amazing “living eyebrows”.

 Judi Dench was an occasional storyteller in the first year, and later Stephanie Beacham joined the show in the same role.